Quantum Commuting Circuits and Complexity of Ising Partition Functions: Conclusion and discussion

 \section{Conclusion and discussion}

 We have investigated {\sf IQP} by relating it with computational complexity of Ising partition functions with imaginary coupling constants and magnetic fields.
-We found classes of {\sf IQP} that are classically simulatable in the strong sense.
+We found classes of {\sf IQP} that are classically simulatable at least in the weak sense (and almost in the strong sense).
 Specifically, the {\sf IQP} circuits consisting only of 2D nearest-neighbor two-qubit commuting gates, namely planar-{\sf IQP}, are classically simulatable.
-However, if single-qubit rotations are allowed, planar-{\sf IQP} becomes ${\sf IQP}_{\sf UP}$, which are as powerful as {\sf PP} under postselection.
-Thus single-qubit rotations make a drastic change of the {\sf IQP} circuits from strongly simulatable to intractable in the sense of weak simulation.
+However, if single-qubit rotations are allowed, planar-{\sf IQP} becomes universal-under-postselection, which are as powerful, with the help of postselection, as {\sf PP}.
+Thus single-qubit rotations make a drastic change of the {\sf IQP} circuits from almost strongly simulatable to not simulatable even in the weak sense.

 The classical simulatability of planar-{\sf IQP} stems from the exact solvability of Ising models on planar lattices without magnetic fields.
-Both classical computational complexity of Ising models on nonplanar lattices~\cite{Barahona,Istrail} and quantum computation complexity of MBQC on nonplanar surface codes~\cite{RaussendorfNonplaner} have been studied already.
-While we did not addressed here, computational complexity of the {\sf IQP} circuits consisting of two-qubit commuting gates with a nonplanar geometry is an intriguing topic.
+Both classical computational complexity of Ising models on nonplanar lattices~\cite{Barahona,Istrail} and quantum computation complexity of MBQC on nonplanar surface codes~\cite{RaussendorfNonplanar} have been studied already.
+While we did not addressed here, computational complexity of the {\sf IQP} circuits consisting of two-qubit commuting gates with a nonplanar geometry is an intriguing future topic.